elkuku/JDevAndLearn/documentation/Preparation.md

 ```
 </div>

-Now change the user to **postres** and start the postgres console with psql
+Now change the user to **postgres** and start the postgres console with psql
 <div class="console">
 ```
 # su postgres -c psql postgres